 For many, coughing can cause other symptoms.
 These include soreness in the throat, muscular pain in the chest, difficulty sleeping, and anxiety.
 Due to pressure changes noted with coughing, it is not uncommon to observe leaking of urine as well.
 Women frequently report this symptom and are among the first to seek medical help for a chronic cough due to its additional effects 11.

 With a cough, it is also important to record any severe symptoms.
-Coughing blood, weight loss, high fever, and significant chest pain are all indications of a chronic cough that has a more serious cause.
+Coughing blood (different from experiencing a metallic taste in your mouth), weight loss, high fever, and significant chest pain are all indications of a chronic cough that has a more serious cause.
 Cancer, tuberculosis, and heart conditions are a few on this list.

 It is important to track all your additional symptoms concerning your chronic cough.
 When you visit your healthcare provider they give clues indicating your diagnosis and in turn your cough treatment.